-There shall be established for the area of Jerusalem a General Council which shall be composed of fourteen members appointed for three years and the United Nations Commissioner or Deputy Commissioner who shall preside.
+There shall be established for the area of Jerusalem a General Council which shall be composed of fourteen members and the United Nations Commissioner who shall preside.
 Five members shall be appointed by the responsible authorities of the Jewish zone and five by the responsible authorities of the Arab zone.
-Four members, of whom two shall be selected from among residents of the Jewish zone and two from among residents of the Arab zone, shall be appointed by the Commissioner, who shall endeavor to ensure by his choice equitable representation on the Council of distinctive minority groups in the Jerusalem area.
+Four members being neither Arab nor Jewish, of whom two are residents of the Jewish zone and two of the Arab zone, shall be appointed by the Commissioner.
 The Council shall take decisions by simple majority vote of its members.